-- Audit - Health, Safety, Security & Environmental
+Age 71 | Director since 2020 | Independent Committees: Audit and Health, Safety, Security & Environmental

 William H. Champion served as Principal at Gladiator Mining Group, LLC from 2014 until his retirement in 2017.
-From 2002 to 2014, he served in a number of executive management roles for Rio Tinto PLC in its coal, diamond, and copper segments, including as Managing Director of Rio Tinto's former Australian coal assets.
+From 2002 to 2014, he served in a number of executive management roles for Rio Tinto PLC in its coal, diamond and copper segments, including as Managing Director of Rio Tinto's former Australian coal assets.
 Mr. Champion's deep knowledge of the mining industry - in particular, his direct management of coal assets in Australia, as well as his experience with other mineral and metals commodities - is important to the Board's oversight of the Company's operational and safety efforts, both in the United States and in Australia.
 Mr. Champion's experience is also beneficial to the work the Board does in respect of its risk oversight and governance oversight functions.